Is the Rapture Pre- or Post-Trib?

 New Testament Verses Supporting a Post-Trib Pre-Wrath Rapture/Resurrection:

-See explanation of why these scriptures seem to support a Post-Trib Pre-Wrath Rapture/Resurrection of the Living and the Dead:
+See explanation below of why I believe these scriptures seem to support a Post-Trib Pre-Wrath Rapture/Resurrection of the Living and the Dead:

 The Thief in the Night